Search the GHTC website

 NTDs

-Development of drugs to treat neglected tropical diseases (NTDs), including a low-cost treatment for visceral leishmaniasis and novel drugs for sleeping sickness and Chagas disease.
+Development of new tools to combat neglected tropical diseases (NTDs), including two treatments for visceral leishmaniasis and rapid diagnostic tests for Chagas’ disease and river blindness.

 DIARRHEAL DISEASE